SanderMertens/flecs/docs/Queries.md

 A typical example of this is a query that matched a `Transform` component on a parent entity.
 If the `Transform` component is removed from the parent it invalidates the cache, and rematching will happen.

 Rematching can be an expensive process, especially in games with lots of archetypes.
-To learn if an application is slowed down by rematching, connect the explorer to it with the `flecs::monitor` module imported (see the REST API manual), and inspect the world statistics page.
+To learn if an application is slowed down by rematching, connect the explorer to it with the `flecs::stats` module imported (see the REST API manual), and inspect the world statistics page.

 If rematching is taking up a significant amount of time, consider changing cached queries with traversal to uncached.
 This will increase query evaluation time, but should get rid of the query rematching cost.